Question

 If he had instead invested the same sum on compound interest of 12% p.a., compounded annually, then how much more he would have earned as interest after 3 years?Solution

-Which of the following properties is not a property of non metal?
+Which of the following is a primary objective of auditing?